knative/docs/docs/developer/eventing/sources/kafka-source/README.md

-# Apache Kafka Source Example
+# Apache Kafka source example

 Tutorial on how to build and deploy a `KafkaSource` event source.

 ## Background

-The `KafkaSource` reads all the messages, from all partitions, and sends those messages as CloudEvents via HTTP to its configured `sink`.
+The `KafkaSource` reads all the messages, from all partitions, and sends those messages as CloudEvents through HTTP to its configured `sink`.

 !!! note
-    If need a more sophisticated Kafka Consumer, with direct access to specific partitions or offsets, you can implement a Kafka Consumer by using one of the available Apache Kafka SDKs.
+    If you need a more sophisticated Kafka Consumer, with direct access to specific partitions or offsets, you can implement a Kafka Consumer by using one of the available Apache Kafka SDKs.

 <!--TODO: Check if this note is out of scope; should we not mention anything beyond the direct Knative/Kafka integration we provide?-->